Shopify Inc (SHOP) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price point forecasted by analysts for Shopify Inc (SHOP) is $67.01, which is $20.61 above the current market price.
-The public float for SHOP is 1.16B, and currently, short sellers hold a 2.35% ratio of that floaft.
-The average trading volume of SHOP on October 30, 2023 was 11.15M shares.
+The average price predicted by analysts for SHOP is $68.38, which is $8.99 above the current price.
+The public float for SHOP is 1.16B and currently, short sellers hold a 2.35% ratio of that float.
+The average trading volume of SHOP on November 03, 2023 was 11.64M shares.

 SHOP’s Market Performance